 Join Martha S. Jones and the Hard Histories Project for a works-in-progress seminar.
 We will discuss a selection of Matthew Clavin’s work, a portion of his larger project about slavery, slave resistance, and American nationalism, which focuses in part on the Maryland area.

 This virtual event is free and open to the public, but registration is required.
-All registered attendees will receive an emailed pre-circulated paper about one week before the event to facilitate a Q&A.
+All registered attendees will receive an emailed pre-circulated paper about one week before the event to facilitate the conversation.

 About the Speaker: